 SAFE has also imposed uncompromising practices on payments.
-If a royalty payment will be overdue, it has to be preregistered in a SAFE system for deadline extension; if interests are chargeable on late payments, they have to be paid together with the principles (and extra China tax liabilities for the interests have to be filed too).
+If a royalty payment is seriously overdue, it could be subject to further enquiry; if interests are chargeable on late payments, they have to be paid together with the principles (and extra China tax liabilities for the interests have to be filed too).
 Minor oversights in these processes can easily lead to mishaps.
 In other words, a perfect royalty agreement can still result in a payment failure for a poor implementation in foreign exchange areas.